ravish-oo/opoch-toe-arcagi/docs/WOs/all_WOs.md

 ---

-## WO-11 — Domain Tensor & LFP Propagator
+## WO-11 — Domain Tensor & LFP Propagator ✅ COMPLETED

 **Goal:** The monotone loop: admit-intersect in fixed order, then AC-3, to LFP.